adanngrha/tokopedia-play-clone/README.md

 To get started, clone this repository and make sure you have `node.js` and `npm` installed globally on your machine.
 Then, navigate to the cloned repository folder in your terminal and run `npm install`.

-To run the test suite, use the command `npm run dev`.
+To run the app, use the command `npm run dev`.

-To start the server, use the command `npm run start`.

 To access the app, open your browser and go to `localhost:5173/`.